aaaaalbert/aaaaalbert.github.io/mini_hello_world.md

 we'll see.
 Click `Upload`.
 You will now see this:
 ![DaemonSet](assets/images/daemon_set.png).

-_24 pods running, one on
-every active EdgeNet node!_.
+_24 pods running, one on every active EdgeNet node!_.
+This is precisely what `DaemonSet`s  are [supposed to do](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/):
+Running a copy of a Pod on every node.

 Of course, to test this we don't want to manually type in every one, so we'll download the names of the nodes using `kubectl`.